Enabling Approximate Joint Sampling in Diffusion LMs: Experiments

 \subsection{Unconditional Generation}

-We consider generation with the input prompt is just the beginning-of-sentence token, with a max generation length of 128.
-We call this task \textit{unconditional generation}.
+We consider generation with the input prompt as the beginning-of-sentence token, with a max generation length of 128.
+This \textit{unconditional generation} task aims to measure the language modeling capability of the model.
 We generate the output strings using our baseline methods and compare the negative log-likelihood (NLL) of the generated string as measured by an auto-regressive (AR) model (Qwen-2.5-7B for our setup).
 Recall that our target is to mimic the base model's true joint distribution.
 Hence we also measure the generated strings MAUVE score~\cite{mauve} (measured by GPT2-Large) with strings sampled from the true joint distribution, for given set of generation parameters.
 MAUVE score intuitively captures a notion of KL divergence between a two given sets of sentences and varies between zero and one with higher values implying a lower KL divergence between the distribution of the two sets.

 \paragraph{Results} are presented in Table~\ref{table:nll_table}.
+We present results for pre-trained only Dream-Base-7B.
 We evaluate generations for two sampling temperatures, 0.6 and 1.0, highlighting the robustness of our method to sampling parameters.
 The MAUVE score is computed w.r.t. the samples from diffusion model's true joint distribution, that is, samples generated with one token per diffusion step $K=1$ sampling.
-For $K=1$, EBM has lower NLL compared to our method, while (seemingly counterintuitively) having lower MAUVE.
-This is an expected behavior, as EBM samples two different completions for each denoising step and chooses the completion with a lower NLL.
-The selection of lower NLL completion biases the EBM model away from the true joint distribution of the diffusion model and more towards the underlying distribution of the auto-regressive model (used for computing NLL).
-This is also why EBM achieves lower NLL than parallel and \method\ for $K=1$.
-We omit discussion of APD here and kindly refer readers to Sec~\ref{subsec:ar_decoding}.
+For $K=1$, EDLM has lower NLL compared to our method, while (seemingly counterintuitively) having lower MAUVE.
+This is an expected behavior, as EDLM samples two different completions for each denoising step and chooses the completion with a lower NLL.
+The selection of lower NLL completion biases the EDLM model away from the true joint distribution of the diffusion model and more towards the underlying distribution of the auto-regressive model (used for computing NLL).
+This is also why EDLM achieves lower NLL than parallel and \method\ for $K=1$.
+Results for $K=8$ show how well \method\ generalizes beyond the training rollouts.